Thursday, February 25, 2021

 She trails a stick behind her

-Walking on the foam where
+Walking on foam where

 Waves meet the sand